-The basic story premise of the 1980s GI Joe was originally an idea for a Marvel Comics sequel series for Nick Fury: Agent of S.H.I.E.L.D by Larry Hama called Fury Force where Fury would assemble an elite commando unit for S.H.I.E.L.D.
+- The basic story premise of the 1980s G.I.
+Joe was originally an idea for a Marvel Comics sequel series for Nick Fury: Agent of S.H.I.E.L.D. by Larry Hama called Fury Force where Fury would assemble an elite commando unit for S.H.I.E.L.D..
 Marvel wasn't interested in that version, but when Hasbro approached the company about the revived G.I.
-Joe, they decided that Hama's proposal would be good for with modifications.
+Joe, they decided that a modified version Hama's proposal would work for them.

 - Plans were well underway for Rocky Balboa to become a trainer for the team, following in the footsteps of Sgt.
 Slaughter and the toy-only Refrigerator Perry, with an action figure well under development, a profile listed in the second issue of Marvel's G.I.
 Joe Order of Battle, and even an Evil Counterpart named "Big Boa".
 However, Hasbro wasn't able to secure the rights to use Sylvester Stallone's likeness before Coleco stepped in and launched a toyline for Rambo: The Force of Freedom, so the Rocky plan was scrapped, and Marvel ran retractions in the remaining Order of Battle issues.
 Big Boa remained, though.